Vagabond Awake is the Youtube Channel for VagabondBuddha.com

 A Vagabond Buddha is awake.
-A Vagabond Buddha is a person who observes the externally defined social norms such as success, careers, possessions, professions, titles, influence, time, language, beliefs, wealth, or notoriety and adopts only those that empower the awakening.
-They are living an awakening not only to the emptiness in achieving an externally defined success but to the simple joys that arise in a present moment.
+A Vagabond Buddha is a person who perceives the mind’s belief’s in social norms such as success, careers, possessions, professions, politics, titles, influence, time, language, wealth, or notoriety and reflects only those that empower the freedom that manifests in awakening.
+They are living an awakening not only to the emptiness of pursuing an externally defined success but to the simple joys that arise in a present moment.
 A Vagabond Buddha is playing in their life freely.
 They are often found just wandering this planet enjoying the magnificence and diversity.
-A Vagabond Buddha is a citizen of the world.
+A Vagabond Buddha is a citizen of the world in the material sense and a boundless undefined awareness in the spiritual sense.

 Bhuddhahood: a state of perfect enlightenment sought in Buddism.
 Merriam-Webster.